akselsoft/pet/posts/consciousnessin60/index.md

 ---
-title: Consciousness in 60 Seconds
+title: Consciousness in 60 Words
 layout: default
 description: One Quote.
 One Idea.
 Towards Consciousness.
 ---

-## Consciousness in 60 Seconds
+## Consciousness in 60 Words

 ### One Quote.
 One Idea.
 Towards Consciousness